-Percolation models are often used to compute a critical value, $p_c$ , which is the fraction of porous segments where the phase change occurs; that is, where the probability of a spanning cluster increases quickly from near 0 to near 1.
+Percolation models are often used to compute a critical value, p_c , which is the fraction of porous segments where the phase change occurs; that is, where the probability of a spanning cluster increases quickly from near 0 to near 1.

-Exercise 7.3 The paper "Efficient Monte Carlo Algorithm and High-Precision Results for Percolation," by Newman and Ziff, presents an efficient algorithm for checking whether there is a path through a grid.
-Read this paper, implement their algorithm, and see if you can reproduce their Figure 2(a).
+Exercise 8.3.
+The paper "Efficient Monte Carlo Algorithm and High-Precision Results for Percolation," by Newman and Ziff, presents an efficient algorithm for checking whether there is a path through a grid.
+You can download this paper from http://arxiv.org/abs/cond-mat/ 0005264.
+Read it paper, implement their algorithm, and see if you can reproduce their Figure 2(a).